-The surest way to always have fresh ginger on hand is to grow your own.
+The surest way to always have fresh ginger on hand is to grow your own ginger at home.
 This way, if you want, you can store ginger for the whole coming year.
 Here are some tips:

 - Buy organic ginger from the supermarket.
-Choose one with “eyes” or small points at the end of the knobs.
-The more eyes, the better.
+Choose one with “eyes” or vegetation nodes at the end of the knobs.

-- Plant the ginger in a deep pot in slightly acidic soil mixed with compost.
-Make sure the “eyes” are facing upwards and are peeking out of the soil.
+- Plant the ginger in a deep pot with soil with the “eyes” are facing upwards and peeking out of the soil.

 - Keep the soil moist and well drained.

 - Ginger root grows slowly, so allow a few weeks for germination to occur.

-- Allow the ginger to mature before harvesting: wait until the stems die before digging out your ginger root.
+- Wait until the stems die before digging out your ginger root.

 Pickling is probably the most delicious method of storing ginger.
-If you pickle ginger root, it will never become hard or dry.
+If you pickle fresh ginger root, it will never become hard or dry.
 Simply peel the root, cut into thin slices and place in a jar of vinegar.

 You can store pickled ginger up to six months.
 It is a classic accompaniment to sushi or other Asian dishes, but is also great on sandwiches or just on its own.

 This article has been translated from German to English by Christie Sacco.
 You can find the original version here: Ingwer lagern: So bleibt er lange frisch** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.

 Do you like this post?